-The brand’s 3 Instagram profiles have a combined following of over 5million users, with the hashtag #Gymshark tagged over 7million times.
+The brand’s 3 Instagram profiles have a combined following of almost 10 million users, with the hashtag #Gymshark tagged almost 10 million times.

-Gymshak continues to leverage the followers of influencers through the Gymshark Athlete program, which now includes high profile fitness influencers, including Elliot Burton and Georgie Stevenson.
+Gymshak continues to leverage influencers’ followers through the Gymshark Athlete program, including high profile fitness influencers, including Elliot Burton and Georgie Stevenson.
 The brands’ success is built entirely on influencer marketing, and it’s a strategy that every fitness business can utilize.
-The overwhelming popularity of the Gymshark grew from using aspirational athletes, and the sense of community the brand created with them.
+The overwhelming popularity of the Gymshark grew from using aspirational athletes and the sense of community the brand created with them.

 One thing is clear with all of these examples; successful fitness brands share a message with audiences.
 They invite them to be a part of something bigger than themselves.
 The brand’s voice and core values are always conveyed consistently.

 Nike tells stories, LNDR promotes its values, The Squad builds communities, and Gymshark inspires.

 So if you haven’t already defined your fitness business values, now is the time to find your voice – and use Instagram to share it.